sakibsadmanshajib/personal-website-novelo/content/post/can-uni-ad-checklist.md

 ﻿+++
 authors = ["sakibsadmanshajib"]
 date = 2023-09-26T05:00:00Z
-excerpt = "Checklist for admission to a Canadian university and study permit application." hero = "/images/canuadchecklist.jpg" timeToRead = 3 title = "Canadian University Admission Checklist"
+excerpt = "This is a checklist for admission to a Canadian university and study permit application for Bangladeshi Applicants.
+It is based on my experience and may not be applicable to everyone.
+I hope it helps you in some way." hero = "/images/can-uni-ad-checklist.jpg" timeToRead = 5 title = "Canadian University Admission Checklist"
 +++

 This is a checklist for admission to a Canadian university and study permit application for Bangladeshi Applicants.
 It is based on my experience and may not be applicable to everyone.
 I hope it helps you in some way.